piyushkp/ShippingInfo/Readme.md

 This will use FEDEX API to get the shipment information, you will need a Fedex developer/production credentials.

+Use Fedex_Info method of FedexInfo class from fedexinfo.rb.

+def Fedex_Info (fromZipCode, toZipCode, weight)  where fromZipCode => source zipcode, toZipCode => destination zipcode, and weight => package weight in LB

 2. UPS (Under development)

 3. US Post Office (Under development)

 # Installation: